cjoshmartin-com/design-patterns-react/markdown.md

 #### History of React (2/2)

-* React's state is immuablty so that somewhere deep in that app, the views change case a conflict in the state.(a Cascading Update) (provide example)
+* React's state is Immutability so that somewhere deep in that app, the views change case a conflict in the state.
+(A Cascading Update)

 * React started out being used for the like and comment section of Facebook